Lifespan Development and Communication

 K3.

-Discuss the enablers and barriers to effective communication and how it impacts our interaction with others;
+Analyze enablers and barriers to effective communication and how they impact our interaction with others, including culturally responsive and family centred practice

 Skills: